Refinance Appraisal Checklist: 7 Ways To Prepare For Your House To Be Appraised

 How To Get A High Appraisal For A Refinance

 Wondering what appraisers look for in a refinance appraisal?
-They’re generally looking to evaluate your home’s overall condition, including its size, location, amenities and improvements, both inside and out.
+They’re generally looking to evaluate your home’s overall condition, including:

 1. Improve Your Curb Appeal